dburian/transformer_document_embedding/log/paragraph_vector_implementation.md

 [gensim_tut]: https://radimrehurek.com/gensim/auto_examples/howtos/run_doc2vec_imdb.html#sphx-glr-auto-examples-howtos-run-doc2vec-imdb-py
 [mikolov_2013]: https://proceedings.neurips.cc/paper/2013/hash/9aa42b31882ec039965f3c4923ce901b-Abstract.html

-# Doc2Vec implementation
+# Paragraph Vector implementation

-I chose to implement Doc2Vec using the `gensim` package.
+I chose to implement PV using the `gensim` package.
 It seemed like polished-enough code which copied the initial implementation.

 ## Convergence

-Out-of-the-box gensim's Doc2Vec does not return loss.
+Out-of-the-box gensim's PV does not return loss.
 It seems abnormal and there have been lots of discussions around this.
 But the status is that there is a PR, no ones working on it for some time now.
 This means that there is no built-in way of telling how many epochs should one do.